apache/samza/docs/_blog/2020-07-01-announcing-the-release-of-apache-samza--1.5.0.md

 This release brings the following features, upgrades, and capabilities (highlights):

 #### Samza Container Placement
 Container Placements API gives you the ability to move / restart one or more containers (either active or standby) of your cluster based applications from one host to another without restarting your application.
-You can use these api to build maintenance, balancing & remediation tools.
+You can use these API to build maintenance, balancing & remediation tools.

 #### Simplify Job Runner & Configs
 Job Runner will now simply submit Samza job to Yarn RM without executing any user code and job planning will happen on ClusterBasedJobCoordinator instead.
 This simplified workflow addresses security requirements where job submissions need to be isolated in order to execute user code as well as operational pain points where deployment failure could happen at multiple places.